pliniomartos/pliniomartos/README.md

 🚀 About Me<br/>
 I'm a software developer with a strong interest in backend development and web applications.
 I enjoy solving complex problems, optimizing performance, and writing clean, scalable code.
 My background includes software development studies and hands-on experience in real-world projects.<br/>

-🔹 Looking for opportunities in backend, software & web development<br/>
+🔹 Looking for opportunities in software & web development<br/>
 🔹 Open to collaborations, freelance work, and mentoring<br/>
 🔹 Passionate about building efficient and scalable software<br/>